 Limit the number of elements

-Mobile devices have smaller screens than desktops; therefore, space is limited for data visualizations.
-If a dashboard's mobile view has too many visuals, it is likely not focused enough.
-Keeping the number of elements to a minimum for a dashboard's mobile view can help keep information focused for the user.
+Since memory resources and screen space are less on mobile devices; it is recommended to limit the amount of data and visualizations.
+If a dashboard's mobile view has too many visuals, it is likely not focused enough and can affect performance for viewers.
+Keeping the number of elements to a minimum for a dashboard's mobile view can help keep information focused and ensure optimal functionality for the user.

 Additionally, avoid using the embedded content element in your mobile view to embed other applications in your dashboard.
 When a dashboard with embedded content loads, the embedded content also loads, using more data and resources.